What is School Refusal or School Can’t?

 Difficulty often finding supports or people who understand.

-School Can’t impacts the whole family’s well-being, your relationships and the ability to see a positive future.
-Experiencing school can’t can feel overwheming, isolating and emotionally exhausting.
+School Refusal / Can’t impacts the whole family’s well-being, your relationships and the ability to see a positive future.
+Experiencing school refusal/can’t can feel overwheming, isolating and emotionally exhausting.

 Will my child ever return to school?